BRIDGES THE BUSINESS-IT GAP

-Everything in IT up till now has been about technology first and business a distant second, letting wide open the Business – IT gap.
+Everything in IT to-date has put technology first and business a distant second, creating the Business – IT gap.

 ODASE, a next-generation software development platform based on semantic technologies – ontologies, logical rules and knowledge graphs – is different.
-It is explicitly and directly about the core of your business, to close once and for all the Business – IT gap.
-It is business technology by excellence in harmony with IT technologies.
+It is explicitly and directly focused on the core of the business, closing the Business – IT gap.
+It is high-end business technology in harmony with IT technologies.

 ADAPTS RAPIDLY TO A CHANGING WORLD